crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 A stateless firewall performs packet filtering based solely on the static rule set and the headers of the individual packet in question, with no memory of prior packets.
 This necessitates explicit, bidirectional rules for any permitted communication.
 For example, to allow outbound HTTP, you would need one rule permitting TCP from an internal network to port 80 on any host, and a corresponding rule permitting TCP from any host on port 80 back to the internal network.
 This model cannot distinguish a legitimate HTTP response from an unsolicited incoming connection attempt, creating a larger attack surface.
 While stateless filtering is computationally cheaper and thus persists in high-throughput core routing (e.g., basic ACLs on Cisco IOS) or specific DDoS mitigation layers, its inherent limitations in security and administrative overhead have relegated it to niche roles.

-In comparison, a stateful firewall operates at the network and transport layers but maintains a dynamic state table, often implemented within the kernel's connection tracking subsystem (`conntrack` in Linux, `pfstate` in OpenBSD).
+In comparison, a stateful firewall maintains a dynamic state table, often implemented within the kernel's connection tracking subsystem (`conntrack` in Linux, `pfstate` in OpenBSD).
 This table holds entries for each active session (e.g., source/destination IP, source/destination port, and protocol) and the TCP state (e.g., SYN_SENT, ESTABLISHED, and FIN_WAIT).
 For a TCP handshake, the firewall inspects the initial SYN packet, creates a state, and then validates the returning SYN-ACK against that state before permitting it.
 This allows for a fundamental rule simplification: a single `pass out` rule for an outgoing connection implicitly creates a temporary, dynamic `pass in` rule for the return traffic.
 Stateful inspection is the de facto standard in modern firewalls like PF (where `keep state` is the default on `pass` rules) and nftables (which leverages the `ct` expression for state matching).

 **Stateless vs Stateful Firewalls**